mozbeel/iLuma/README.md

 (soon going to be implemented)

+## Development Status

+If you want to see the current development status and what features I'm currently adding you can visit my Trello Board to see exactly what I'm doing: <a href="https://trello.com/b/OXJbPyC0/iluma">My Trello</a>

 ## Contributing

 Contributions are not wished right now.
 I want to get the base of the code done, maybe then I'll accept contributions.
 Reports of issues in early development are needed!

 ## License